 About the Author

 Chris joined GOBankingRates in 2016 and has over five years of experience working at various print and digital publications.
-Prior to joining GOBankingRates, Chris served as a copy editor on the news and sports desk at The Times of Northwest Indiana.
-Chris received his BA in English from Illinois State University.
-Read more.
+Prior to joining GOBankingRates, he served as a copy editor on the news and sports desk at The Times of Northwest Indiana.
+He received his BA in English from Illinois State University.